AntoineAndre/AntoineAndre/README.md

 ### 🎓 Background

-- ENSMM (Franche-comté, France) engineer diploma, specialization on mechatronics and robotics
+- __Engineer degree at ENSMM__ (National Superior School of Mecanics and Microtechnics), __robotics and mecatronics__ specialization.
-- Double diploma with the Franche-Comté University in micro robotics
+- Microsystems, Instrumentation and Robotics __Master double degree__ at University of Franche-Comté, Besançon.
-- 7 months long internship at the Tokyo Denki University (Tokyo, Japan) focusing on control of biomechanical hand.
+- 6 months long __internship at the Tokyo Denki University__ (Tokyo, Japan) working on compliant command based on Serial Elastic Actuators for prostethics hands.

 ### 🔗 Links